Topic 0: Installing Python and Required Software#

 Step 2: Install Required Packages#

-Within your terminal, navigate into the folder created by the
+Within your terminal, navigate into your

 cd